 Image credit: Locust Collection (Left Frontier, Right Noritsu)

 - Noritsu tends to render grain crisper and less chromatic; good if you want a clean, modern base and plan to grade in post.
-Frontier often smooths grain (part of the signature "creamy" look); some describe a subtle chromatic character in the grain that's hard to emulate digitally.
+Frontier often smooths grain as part of the signature "creamy" look, and some photographers describe a subtle chromatic character in the grain that is hard to emulate digitally.

 Choosing between them (quick guide)